Leaders.com

 Top Qualities of a Team Leader

 So, what does leadership mean?
-It’s easy to say that teams need a great leader to show the way, but it’s much more difficult to pinpoint the traits that make a leader great.
+It’s easy to say that teams need a great leader to show the way, but it’s much more difficult to pinpoint the team leader skills that make a leader great.
 Every team faces unique challenges, and not every person will have the leadership qualities that meet those challenges.
-Even so, the following tips can help people develop into good leaders who can help their teams be successful.
+Even so, the following tips can help people develop into good leaders who can help their teams be successful through effective management skills.

 Set an Example First

 A team leader needs to set an example for others to follow.
 If a leader only demands without showing, team members can end up lost or even resentful, thinking they’re doing all the work while their team leader only bosses people around.
-Understand that team members are watching you.
+The difference between a leader vs. boss is that a leader understands that team members are watching you.
 If they see you putting in the time and effort to get things done, they’ll follow suit.
 On the other hand, if they see their team leader slacking off, they’ll have less desire to work hard.

 Figure Out Your Leadership Style

 While every team needs a good leader, that doesn’t mean anyone can fill in.
 You need to develop the leadership style that works best for you and your team.
 Some styles are more direct and outgoing, which works great for extroverts.
 Others are quieter and less aggressive, a perfect fit for introverts.
 Do you want to develop a servant leadership approach and focus on serving your team?
 Or would you like to practice your public speaking skills to deliver an inspiring speech?
 Think about what your strengths are and how those strengths can motivate your team.
-That should help you develop the best style to reach your team’s goals.
+Consider the role your emotional intelligence plays in your interactions with people.
+That should help you develop the best style and team leader skills to reach your team’s goals.

 Show Confidence